rafiq10/design-patterns-in-go/README.md

 - Wholesale object creation (non-piecewise, unlike Builder) can be outsourced to:
     * A separate function (Factory Function, a.k.a.
 Constructor)
     * A separate struct (Factory)

+## 4. PROTOTYPE
+An initialized (partially or fully) object that you copy (clone) and make use of

+- complicated objects aren't designed from scratch
+    * they reiterate existing designs
+- an existing (partially or fully constructed) design is a prototype
+- we make a copy of the prototype and customize it
+    * requires a 'deep copy' support (if I copy a struct, what happens to the pointers? there might be several pointers pointing to the same object)
+- we can make the cloning convenient (via a Factory)